-In 2014-2015, Banning High School will begin to implement Positive Behavior Interventions and Supports or PBIS in all locations and areas on campus.
+In 2014-2015, Banning High School will begin to implement Positive Behavior Intervention and Support or PBIS in all locations and areas on campus.
 PBIS systematically teaches and acknowledges appropriate behaviors.
 PBIS builds a positive, safe, and secure learning environment by teaching students and staff expected behaviors with the objective of self management.
 At BHS, We Dare to Achieve!

 For more information about PBIS as well as resources please log on to the following website link: